SOEN341Gladiators/Gladiators_SOEN341_Project_W25/README.md

 # About
 This project is a web application built for SOEN 341 during the Winter 2025 term.

-The goal is to create a versatile communication platform, dubbed "ChatHaven", in which users may freely send messaages through text channels or direct messaging.
+The goal is to create a versatile communication platform, dubbed "ChatHaven", in which users may freely send messages through text channels or direct messaging.

 # Main Features.